xuxiaowei-io/gitaly/README.md

 ## High Availability

-Gitaly offers a High Availability solution known as Gitaly Cluster (https://docs.gitlab.com/ee/administration/gitaly/).
+Gitaly offers a High Availability solution known as Gitaly Cluster ([product documentation](https://docs.gitlab.com/ee/administration/gitaly/)).

 - In its current iteration, client traffic goes through a new component, [Praefect](https://docs.gitlab.com/ee/administration/gitaly/praefect.html), which then replicates data to multiple Gitaly servers, and stores state in a PostgreSQL database.
-- We are working on a new distributed replication solution referred to as Raft, in https://gitlab.com/groups/gitlab-org/-/epics/8903.
+- We are working on a new distributed replication solution referred to as Raft: [epic](https://gitlab.com/groups/gitlab-org/-/epics/8903).

 ## Further reading